heygrady/react-redux-notes/redux-sagas-todos.md

 ## Using Selectors
 You can see above that we're using selectors for the first time in this tutorial.
 At their core, selectors are functions that return a value from a specific part of the state.
 This helps formalize how your app interacts with the state.
 For instance, if you're storing the `visibilityFilter` under `state.todosApp.visibilityFilter` you might find it unsettling to paste that into every part of your app that needs to read the current visibility filter.
 It's easier to provide a simple accessor function.

-You can see that a selector is just a function that returns part of the state.
+You can see below that a selector is just a function that returns part of the state.
 You can easily chain your selectors.
 It's good practice to provide a generic `getAppState(state)` selector so that you could easily "move" your app in the redux store without having to refactor your entire app.

 #### A simple selector in a module
 A simple selector is just a function.
 It shouldn't perform any action.
 It should simply return a value from the state.